wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

 See the Unbound documentation for [Authority Zone Options](https://unbound.docs.nlnetlabs.nl/en/latest/manpages/unbound.conf.html#unbound-conf-auth-url) configuration.

-The following example configuration will prefill the root zone using HTTPS:
+The following example configuration will prefill the IANA root zone using HTTPS:

 ~~~
 auth-zone: